How To Select the Right Mental Health Care Provider

 PMHNPs, like all other NPs, can prescribe medications.
 They can’t prescribe alternative treatments, but they can refer patients to psychiatrists who can.
 Like psychiatrists, they can provide limited psychotherapy, but many focus on medication management.
 PMHNPs work under the supervision of a board-certified psychiatrist and cannot practice independently.

-Now that we have each kind of provider laid out for you, here are our recommendations for which mental health care provider might be best for you:
+Now that we have each kind of provider laid out for you, here are our recommendations for which provider might be best for you:

 • If you’re interested in doing psychotherapy, where you can talk to a provider about navigating your past, present, and future life experiences, in addition to building coping skills, we recommend seeing a therapist.